This post was originally published on Aug. 14, 2019, and was updated on March 26, 2021.

 When search engines formulate search engine results pages (SERPs) they usually look for two things: relevance, or how appropriate the content is for the given query, and trustworthiness, or how valuable and reputable the content is.

-Google doesn’t explicitly publish these scores, nor does it document how these scores are calculated.
-Instead, SEO experts (like the smart folks over at Moz) have come up with their own estimated formulations for domain authority.
-The scale usually runs from zero to 100, with zero being brand new sites with no authority and 100 being the most trustworthy sites on the web.
+Google is highly protective of its algorithm, and doesn’t reveal much about how its rankings are calculated, other than general advice about publishing quality content.
+However, SEO experts (like the smart folks over at Moz) have come up with their own estimated formulations for domain authority, which have been shown to highly correlate with actual observed search rankings.
+Moz’s scale runs from zero to 100, with zero generally being assigned to brand new sites with no authority, and 100 being the most trustworthy sites on the web.

 We’ll get more into how domain authority is calculated and how to increase domain authority later.
-But for now, understand that it takes into consideration a mixture of content quality, domain history and inbound link profiles.
+But for now, understand that Google takes into consideration a mixture of content quality, domain history, and inbound link profiles.
+Moz’s DA formula, on the other hand, relies mostly on inbound links.

 Domain authority applies across your entire domain, so every page of your site shares the same domain authority rating.